nthu-ga/stings-data/README.md

 With Cooper et al. (2025), we release the stellar particle data for approximately 6400 central galaxies in the Coco simulation ([Hellwing et al. 2016](http://adsabs.harvard.edu/abs/2016MNRAS.457.3492H)) with virial mass $M_\mathrm{vir} > 10^{10}\,\mathrm{M_\odot}$ in our our fiducial model (based on the semi-analytic model of [Lacey et al. (2016)](http://adsabs.harvard.edu/abs/2016MNRAS.462.3854L), and using $f_{mb} = 3\%$).

-Alongside the particle data, we provide a FITS table of properties for each central galaxy in the release.
-For each galaxy in that table we provide particle data for a cubic region cut out from the original simulation extending to $\pm 1.2 \times R_\mathrm{vir}$.
+Alongside the particle data, we provide a `galaxies.fits` FITS table with properties for each central galaxy in the release.
+For each galaxy in that table, we provide particle data for a cubic region cut out from the original simulation extending to $\pm 1.2 \times R_\mathrm{vir}$.

 ### Downloading

-The particle data can be found on Zenodo.
+The particle data is on Zenodo: https://doi.org/10.5281/zenodo.14127086

-How to download.
+The full dataset is approximately 70GB.
+Files are grouped into 13 `tar.gz` "batches" of 5-7 GB each.
+Each tarfile unpacks to the directory structure described below.

 ### File Organization